ipasimulator/ipasim/src/HeadersAnalyzer/README.md

 If the emulated code only calls those addresses, it's not a problem as the former are just wrappers around the latter.
 But if the code somehow depended on the values of those addresses, e.g., it compared them, it would be a problem.
 Note that this usually doesn't happen since the addresses stored in the Objective-C metadata are not exported as functions that the dynamic loader could bind.
-**TODO: Will this ever happen, then, or can we just ignore it?
-Note that we should be able to determine what's the case, since it only depends on whether *our* DLLs (in accordance to iOS `.dylib`s, though) export Objective-C functions or not.**

 How to solve this?
 One possibility would be to compile all Objective-C declarations along with the wrapper functions into a small `.dylib`, that would be then loaded by the dynamic loader into the emulated address space.